s-gannon/time-server-continued/README.md

 ## Source Code File Structure

-./clock | Files related to clock webserver and display.
+./clock | Webserver displaying clock time, solar time, and other information for view.

-./solarconversion | Files related to the conversion between clock and solar time.
+./solarconversion | Go library to convert clock time to solar time.

-./solarcli | Files to allow for command-line conversions to solar time.
+./solarcli | Command line interface to aid with conversion to solar time.

 ./drivers | Files related to getting data off of hardware devices.